MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/New-MgBetaRoleManagementDeviceManagementRoleAssignment.md

 Create a new unifiedRoleAssignmentMultiple object for an RBAC provider.
 The following RBAC providers are currently supported:n- Cloud PC n- device management (Intune) For other Microsoft 365 applications (like Azure AD), use unifiedRoleAssignment.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgRoleManagementDeviceManagementRoleAssignment](/powershell/module/Microsoft.Graph.DeviceManagement.Enrollment/New-MgRoleManagementDeviceManagementRoleAssignment?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)